firebolt-db/godocs/docs/sql_reference/functions-reference/table-valued/list-objects.md

 ## Examples

-### Using LOCATION object to authenticate
+### Using LOCATION object to store credentials

 **Best practice**

-Firebolt recommends using a `LOCATION` object for authentication.
+Firebolt recommends using a `LOCATION` object to store credentials for authentication.

 The following code example retrieves all objects from the specified `LOCATION` using the `LIST_OBJECTS` function: